 Here’s the rest of his excellent review:

-“The Oxford Kitchen is the new boy in town, but they decided when they opened on 29 December last year not to arrive with a fanfare, but to let their food do the talking; over the last three months business has steadily grown as word spreads that there are Michelin quality chefs working in Summertown!
+“The Oxford Kitchen is the new boy in town, but they decided when they opened on 29 December last year not to arrive with a fanfare, but to let their food do the talking; over the last three months business has steadily grown as word spreads that there are some truly excellent chefs working in Summertown!

 The restaurant is in the heart of Summertown, an area otherwise poor in quality dining options.
 It is beautifully presented with steel and wood fittings, an exposed brick wall, a couple of booths, and pop-art decoration, all contributing to a contemporary chic atmosphere in which it’s hard not lean back and forget the day job.